Orkney Islands Tour

-5.30pm approx arrive to Kirkwall
+5.30 pm approx arrive in Kirkwall

 Skara Brae and Maes Howe

 The amazing artefacts discovered at this incredible site give us an insight into what life was like thousands of years ago.

 The captivating old town of Stromness is located on the shore of Hamnavoe, an inlet of Scapa Flow, and is the main ferry port on Orkney.